Ooh La La (Faces song): Other covers

 Indie rock band Silkworm covered the song for their 2000 LP Lifestyle.
-Banjo player Danny Barnes covered the song on his 2003 release Dirt on the Angel.
-The song was covered by Counting Crows as a B-side for their 2003 single "If I Could Give All My Love (Richard Manuel Is Dead)" and re-released on their 2012 studio album Underwater Sunshine.
+In April 2012, the San Francisco rock band Counting Crows included a cover of the song on their album Underwater Sunshine.
 In late 2012, punk rocker Tim Armstrong, best known as front man of Rancid, recorded a ska-flavored cover of the song under the moniker Tim Timebomb and Friends.
 Included in the recording, and featured in the video, were drummer Travis Barker of Blink-182, bassist J Bonner, and keyboardist Kevin Bivona of The Transplants.
 American indie rock band Manchester Orchestra performed a version of the song in July 2013 for The A.V.
 Club's Undercover series.
-Canadian band Hey Rosetta! recorded a version in 2014.
-Folk act Redbird included a version on their album Live at the Cafe Carpe.

-In popular culture

-"Ooh La La" was featured in the 1998 film Rushmore, played over the film's final shot and closing credits, and was included on the film's 1999 soundtrack album.